sushyad/mindex-code-challenge/README.md

   }
 }
 ```
-Create new Compensation REST endpoints to create and read by employeeId.
-This should persist and query the Compensation
+Create two new Compensation REST endpoints.
+One to create and one to read by employeeId.
+These should persist and query the Compensation
 from the in-memory persistence.